Nobodyworld/app-accounting-modular/docs/operations.md

 1. Capture health: `make health` and `/health/ready` for live snapshots.
 2. Gather traces: use the `trace_id` emitted in CLI/HTTP logs to follow the request path across services.
-3. Review metrics: scrape `/health/metrics` to inspect request rates, latencies, cache utilisation, and extension counters.
+3. Review metrics: scrape `/health/metrics` for raw counters and `/health/telemetry` for a JSON rollup that includes extension readiness.
 4. Decide on remediation: disable suspect extensions via configuration or roll back to a known good commit.
-The `macli extensions` command lists active modules.
+The `macli inspect-extensions` command lists active modules, their versions, and whether they loaded successfully.
 5. Document the outcome in `STEWARDS_REPORT.md` so future operators understand the action taken.